About the course

 Statement of purpose and research proposal:

-Please supply a statement of purpose and research proposal as a single, combined document as part of your application, written in English only.
+Please supply a statement of purpose and a separate research proposal combined into a single document as part of your application.
+Both pieces must be written entirely in English.

 The statement of purpose should briefly describe your reasons for choosing the Blavatnik School of Government as well as outlining your interest in public policy and public service, your capacity for sustained and focused work, and what your previous experience and future career plans are.

-Your research proposal should focus on the policy question that you wish to address and how you plan to research and answer that question.
-The word count does not need to include any bibliography or brief footnotes.
+Your research proposal should outline the policy question you wish to address, indicate why this is significant and make clear how you plan to research and answer this question.
+The word count does not include any bibliography or brief footnotes.

 The proposal must include the following: